Tim Russert: Reaction

 On the evening of his death, the entire, nearly commercial-free half-hour of NBC Nightly News was dedicated to Russert's memory.
 Bill and Hillary Clinton released a joint statement saying Russert "had a love of public service and a dedication to journalism that rightfully earned him the respect and admiration of not only his colleagues but also those of us who had the privilege to go toe to toe with him."
 Many of his colleagues in both newspaper and television reporting also offered tribute to Russert in this and other programs.
 Other major news agencies, including CBS, ABC, CNN, Fox News, and the BBC spent large segments of their programming on June 13 reporting about Russert's life and career.
 President George W. Bush stated in a news conference with French president Nicolas Sarkozy: "America lost a really fine citizen yesterday when Tim Russert passed away.
 I've had the privilege of being interviewed by Tim Russert.
 I found him to be a hardworking, thorough, decent man.
 And Tim Russert loved his country, he loved his family, and he loved his job a lot."
 Bruce Springsteen, a friend of Russert's, gave an on-stage tribute to him while performing in Cardiff, Wales, on June 14 and again at Russert's televised Kennedy Center memorial service, calling him "an important irreplaceable voice in American journalism" and offering condolences to his family.
 On the June 13, 2008, episode of Late Night with Conan O'Brien, O'Brien simply walked onto the stage at the start of the show.
 Instead of his usual upbeat antics and monologue, O'Brien announced that he had just received news about the sudden death of his good friend, fellow NBC employee and frequent Late Night guest Tim Russert.
 O'Brien proceeded to show two clips of his favorite Russert Late Night moments.

-Some journalists criticized the amount of media coverage that Russert's death received.
-Jack Shafer of Slate called NBC's coverage a "never-ending video wake."
-Washington Post writer Paul Farhi also expressed disapproval, noting that a print journalist would likely not have received similar attention.
-Chicago Tribune columnist Julia Keller questioned the volume of coverage as well as the labeling of Russert's death as "a national tragedy."

 Mark Leibovich of The New York Times Magazine wrote in his book, This Town: Two Parties and a Funeral—Plus, Plenty of Valet Parking!—in America's Gilded Capital, about how Russert's funeral in many ways became a spectacle of some of Washington's worst cultural characteristics, largely centering on self-interest and posturing, while feigning remorse for the loss of the deceased.
 Some attendees even went as far as handing out business cards and vying for good seating.
 Mika Brzezinski of MSNBC's Morning Joe dubbed the scene "a new low, even for Washington tackiness".